MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/DeployUse/deploying-the-azure-rights-management-connector.md

     -   Run the server configuration tool for Microsoft RMS connector.
 For more information, see [How to use the server configuration tool for Microsoft RMS connector](deploying-the-azure-rights-management-connector.md#BKMK_HowToRunTheTool) in this topic.

-        For example, to run the tool locally to configure a server running Exchange 2013:
+        For example, to run the tool locally to configure a server running Exchange 2016 or Exchange 2013:

         ```
         .\GenConnectorConfig.ps1 -ConnectorUri https://rmsconnector.contoso.com -SetExchange2013
         ```

-    -   Make manual registry edits by using the information in [Registry settings for the RMS connector](registry-settings-rms-connector.md.md) to manually add registry settings on the servers.
+    -   Make manual registry edits by using the information in [Registry settings for the RMS connector](registry-settings-rms-connector.md) to manually add registry settings on the servers.

 2. Enable IRM functionality in Exchange.
 For more information, see [Information Rights Management Procedures](https://technet.microsoft.com/library/dd351212%28v=exchg.150%29.aspx) in the Exchange library.